-- Safeguarding is everyone's responsibility - A child-centred approach: for services to be effective they should be based on a clear understanding of the needs and views of children. - All Moving On young people are considered vulnerable due to age, being homeless and with various support needs.
+- Safeguarding is everyone's responsibility - A young person-centred approach: for services to be effective they should be based on a clear understanding of the needs and views of young person. - All Moving On young people are considered vulnerable due to age, being homeless and with various support needs.